-Last week's issue of our Boston cotemporary begins the second half of its twentysecond year, and the proprietors embrace the opportunity to send the paper out in new type.
+Last week's issue of our Boston cotemporary begins the ascond half of its twenty second year, and the proprietors embrace the opportunity to send the paper out in new type.
 We quote as follows:

-The readers of the Banser will not fail to observe the elegant new dress of type in which it greets them with the present number.
+The readers of the Banner will not fall to ob-The readers of the Barner will not fall to observe the elegant new dress of type in which it greets them with the present number.
 It has been secured with much care and cost, and we think adds great beauty to pages which have been acceptable to many eyes in the old typographical habiliments.
 The new type likewise clothes a great variety of fresh and original articles on different subjects, tale and essay and poem, from pens that are always welcome to spiritualistic readers, and capable of adorning the pages of any journal printed.
 We invite particular attention to the contents as well as the dress of this first number of the new volume.
-We take pleasure in saying that the Banner is the handsomest paper among the